pbu88/algorithm-playground/README.md

 shenanigans with _algorithmic-skills-sharpening-stuff_.

-The code inside is not intended to be pretty nor legible, its only purpose is to get AC in the only judges.
+The code inside is not intended to be pretty nor legible, its only purpose is to get AC in the online judges.